Zulkhuu/self-driving-car/capstone/README.md

 ## Project: System Integration

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
-For more information about the project.

 ![](imgs/sys_int_project.png)